django-cms/django-cms/docs/reference/configuration.rst

 above we define two sites.
 The first site has 3 languages (English, German and French) and the second site has only Dutch.

-The ``default`` node defines default behavior for all languages.
+The ``default`` node defines default behaviour for all languages.
 You can overwrite the default settings with language-specific properties.
-For example we define ``hide_untranslated`` as ``False`` globally, but the English language overwrites this behavior.
+For example we define ``hide_untranslated`` as ``False`` globally, but the English language overwrites this behaviour.

 Every language node needs at least a ``code`` and a ``name`` property. ``code`` is the ISO 2 code for the language, and ``name`` is the verbose name of the